AnishDikxit/AnishDikxit/README.md

 -->
 I am Anish Dixit, an undergraduate at Indian Institute of Technology (BHU), Varanasi, India.

-🌱 I’m currently learning Golang, ReactJS, Kubernetes...
+🌱 I’m currently learning Golang, NextJS, Kubernetes...
 📫 How to reach me: Connect with me on my LinkedIn, link attached in my about.
 👯 I’m looking to collaborate on building web applications
 😄 Pronouns: He/Him